 I arrived at 7:27AM to mild lines.
 These are annoying if the gates stay closed until 8AM, but happily they opened at 7:40AM.
 This allows you to make up some ground while waiting in the castle hub.
 In fact, I was easily (no pushing, no shoving, probably even no “excuse me”) able to make it to the front of the thin crowd.

 I grabbed a FASTPASS for for Fantasmic! and one for Hyperspace Mountain (8:35AM).
+(Reminder: these were grabbed via MaxPass, which is a paid add-on to FASTPASS.)
 At 8AM, it was time to ride!
 As always, my Disneyland rope drop strategy focused on Peter Pan’s Flight, Dumbo, and Alice in Wonderland.
 I rode those at 8:06AM, 8:16AM, and 8:25AM.

 I considered sticking around Fantasyland, which is typically what I advise, but I tried something different and headed to Tomorrowland.
 I was on Astro Orbitor at 8:35AM and Autopia at 8:50AM.
 Then I used my Hyperspace Mountain FASTPASS at 9AM.